The Architecture of Agency Volume 6 What Is Money?

 Money, in short, is a coordination technology.
 In the layer stack this volume builds in the coat and the ticket — value, wealth, capital, money, currency, credit — this chapter is about the money and currency layers, and its one-sentence summary is that those layers are mathematical, not material.
 The ticket is not the coat.
 A cloakroom ticket coordinates the retrieval of coats; printing more tickets does not weave more coats.

-The Fallacy: Modern Monetary Theory
+The Dispute: Modern Monetary Theory

 It treats taxation as a behavioral lever.
 In MMT, taxes do not fund spending; they exist to create demand for the currency and to regulate the behavior of the population — pull money out here, push it in there, and steer the society toward engineered outcomes.
 Set aside the presumption of governmental benevolence and competence this requires.
 The deeper problem is what it does to the thing money is for.
 Currency exists to let subjective valuations find free expression and voluntary reconciliation; a tax deployed as a steering mechanism imposes valuations by force instead — it is coercion wearing the uniform of bookkeeping.
 A medium built to facilitate voluntary coordination gets repurposed as an instrument for overriding it.